EPCCed/archer2-intro-package/_episodes/06-safe.md

-Your SAFE account is used to allow you to manage your login accounts and resources, set contact details and preferences, record research outputs associated with your use of the service and report on your historical use of the service.
+Your SAFE account is used to allow you to manage your login accounts and resources, set contact details and preferences, record research outputs associated with your use of the service and get information on your historical use of the service.
 We cover these topics in more detail below but first we will look at how to use your institutional single sign on (SSO) credentials to sign into SAFE and how to update your e-mail notification preferences.